NeuronMLP: Efficient LLM Inference via Singular Value Decomposition Compression and Tiling on AWS Trainium: Conclusions

 \section{Conclusions}

-We present \name, a high-performance matmul for LLM inference on Trainium. \name is a combination of SVD compression and architecture-specific optimization for high performance. \name can serve as a foundation for many AI inference workloads and maximize the performance benefit of Trainium.
-Our evaluation demonstrates that NeuronMM consistently accelerates LLM inference across nine datasets and four recent LLMs, achieving an average 1.35$\times$ speedup (up to 2.22$\times$) at the matmul kernel level and an average 1.66$\times$ speedup (up to 2.49$\times$) for end-to-end LLM inference.
+We present NeuronMLP, an efficient LLM inference approach on Trainium. \name is a combination of SVD compression and architecture-specific optimization for high performance.
+Our evaluation demonstrates that, at a compression ratio of 0.05, NeuronMM consistently accelerates LLM inference across nine datasets and six recent LLMs, achieving an average 1.35$\times$ speedup at the matmul kernel level and an average 1.21$\times$ speedup for end-to-end LLM inference.